sverweij/dependency-cruiser/doc/rules-reference.md

 - dependency-cruiser currently only looks at the `compilerOptions` key in the tsconfig.json and not at other keys (e.g. `files`, `include` and `exclude`).
+- If you happen to use a [`jsconfig.json`](https://code.visualstudio.com/docs/languages/jsconfig) you can pass that as well as the syntax of the `compilaerOptions` key is the same for both.

 ### Yarn Plug'n'Play support - `externalModuleResolutionStrategy`